boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Example: Execute a python file "test.py" in an interpreter instance "MyInstance"

-The following example shows how to execute a python script file in an  script interpreter instance "MyInstance".
+The following example shows how to execute a python script file in a script interpreter instance "MyInstance".
 The corresponding instance has to be present and in state "INIT" or "READY".
 The file "test.py" has to be present in the root folder of the active configuration.

 Content of "test.py":